rsaarelm/tt/README.md

 whether you're ahead or behind your expected schedule of steadily completing them.

+## Examples

+The actual [done.txt](examples/done.txt) from developing this project is included as an example for what the result of a todo.txt and timeclock workflow looks like.

 ## Bugs

 Time tracking currently throws away time zone information, so clock in / clock